 Beautiful Corfu and why I am so emotional whenever I talk about Corfu (Intro of Story about one summer on that beautiful island)

-It’s a long story about why Serbian people like Greek island Corfu.
+It’s a long story about why Serbian people like the Greek island Corfu.
 And a quite sad story.
 But also the story of everlasting love and deep respect between Greek and Serbian people.
-To understand this bond and connection between the two nations, you should hear one short story.
+To understand this bond and connection between the two nations, you should hear one story.

-Corfu (Kerkyra) is the second-largest island in Ionian sea.
-It’s located almost at Greek – Albanian border, relatively near to the mainland.
+Corfu (Kerkyra) is the second-largest island in the Ionian sea.
+It’s located almost at the Greek – Albanian border, relatively near to the mainland.
 Just a few miles of water divides Corfu from Albania and Greece.

-There was the year 1915. and the Great War was at the rise.
+There was the year 1915. and the Great War was on the rise.
 Now we call it ‘World War I’, but back at that time, it was simply Great War.
 Like any war, it started… Well, I’m not a historian and as you will see, I cannot have an objective opinion about that war.
 However, there was a war.
 Serbia was fighting on three large fronts and being a small country, eventually, every man was a soldier.
 It was an army of young boys, farmers and grandparents.
 It was army consisted of the whole male population of Serbia.
-And they were loosing.
-They were loosing hard!
+And they were losing.
+They were losing hard!

-We do not know how brave soldier he was.
+We do not know how brave a soldier he was.
 I like to think that he was the bravest man on earth.
 He was protecting his family, his homeland.
 At least I would be brave as a lion to protect my kids.
 But, he was not a warrior.
 He was an ordinary farm guy, knowing much more about horses and cows than about the guns.
 And in one of many battles, he was wounded.
 He was wounded deadly…

-To understand how great was that act of Greek people, you must understand that the population of Corfu at that time was less than 50.000.
+To understand how great was that act of the Greek people, you must understand that the population of Corfu at that time was less than 50.000.
 They accepted three times more Serbian soldiers than their own population.

-There are roots of everlasting love between Serbian and Greek people.
+There are the roots of everlasting love between Serbian and Greek people.
 I’ll repeat words about those times, words which Greek friends told me, words which they hear from their parents:

 “There was so many of them.
 It looked like there are 10 times more Serbian soldiers than us.
 They were young, starved to death and most of them were wounded.
 We were afraid at first – they’ll eat all our food.
 They are soldiers, and war changes people.
-They may steal, rape… who knows…
+They may steal, kill, rape… who knows…

 But many of them died there on the Corfu.
 So many of them that they could not bury them all.
 There was simply not enough place on the rocky island.
 So, Serbian and Greek people decided that the sea will be their grave.
 As hard as it looks now, it was the only solution.
 On small island Vido, next to the capital of Corfu – Kerkyra, was a hospital for severely wounded soldiers.
-When some of them died, they buried him in waters of the small bay next to the island.
+When some of them died, they buried him in the waters of the small bay next to the island.
 They named that bay – The Blue Tomb.